jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The programs are located in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin) in *lukeghg* package.

 **Tips**: Naturally you can organise your work as you like including directory names.
-But as we will see lukeghg package contains template and configuration files that make the use of command line programs easier.
+But as we will see the *lukeghg* package contains template and configuration files that make the use of command line programs easier.
 So try this schema first and improve later.

 ## 3. Update lukeghg python package